stein-bmcc/eleventy-personal-site-alecardena/_site/star_ wars_andor_website.md

   </p>

   <p>
     For my web design class, I designed and developed a two-page website about the "Star Wars: Andor" series that I love.
-The website aims to provide a clear and comprehensive about page and episodes' guide for fans of the show.
+The website aims to provide a clear and comprehensive home page and episodes' guide for fans of the show.
     To achieve this, I first prototyped the layout using Figma and then translated it into a functional web page using HTML, CSS, and JS with Atom.
 The design and layout were carefully thought out to enhance the user experience and create an immersive environment for fans of the show.
-Check out the link below to see the working website.
+Click on the link below to see the working website.
   </p>

   <p>